quicwg/base-drafts/draft-ietf-quic-transport.md

 Streams in QUIC provide a lightweight, ordered byte-stream abstraction.

 There are two basic types of stream in QUIC.
-Unidirectional streams carry data only in one direction: from the initiator of the stream to its peer;
+Unidirectional streams carry data in one direction: from the initiator of the stream to its peer;
 bidirectional streams allow for data to be sent in both directions.
 Different stream identifiers are used to distinguish between unidirectional and bidirectional streams, as well as to create a separation between streams that